Brunel University London Bursary Terms and Conditions 2020/21

 3.3 Applicants are considered for bursaries using the information provided at the time of their application only and cannot be reconsidered should their circumstances change during the course of their studies.
 Bursaries cannot be backdated.

-3.4 Only one scholarship/bursary can be paid to any one student in any one year with the exception of the Care Leaver Bursary.
+3.4 Only one scholarship/bursary can be paid to any one student in any one year with the exception of the Care Leaver Bursary and the Mature Student Bursary.

 3.5 If an applicant is eligible for more than one scholarship/bursary, they will be awarded the one which will be the most financially beneficial across the full course duration.